Hire UX designer

 Hire UX designers with YouTeam

-If you’ve already done a lot of work, however, and you have style guides, user personas, and user experience journeys, you might be able to hire a cheaper designer.
+If you’ve already done a lot of work, however, and you have style guides, user personas, and user experience journeys, you might be able to hire a less expensive designer.

-If you don’t quite know what UX journeys and personas are, check out these resources over at UX Lady, where they talk about UX designers’ commitments in-depth.
-That would be helpful for you to understand what you need and what to ask in interviews.
+If you want to learn more about UX journeys and personas, check out the resources over at UX Lady, where they talk about UX designers’ commitments in-depth.

 How to Hire a UX Designer